The native dogwood Cornus sanguine, which has red and yellow stems, brings welcome colour to a winter garden, as does the red-stemmed C. alba.

-Cornus alba 'Elegantissima' is another reliable dogwood that has variegated leaves that will brighten up the shrub border in summer.
+Cornus alba 'Elegantissima' has variegated leaves that will brighten up the shrub border in summer.
 Cornus mas and C. racemosa are others to look out for.

-You will need to cut the stems of these plants back hard every other year in early spring to promote autumn colour and stop them from growing too large.
+You will need to cut the stems of dogwoods back hard every other year in early spring to promote autumn colour and stop them from growing too large.

 Animals that benefit